-Ozempic (semaglutide) is a brand-name drug that helps manage blood sugar levels and lowers certain risks of cardiovascular problems in some people.
-Ozempic is a solution that’s given as a subcutaneous injection.
-Dosages can vary depending on the condition it’s used for.
+Ozempic (semaglutide) is a brand-name drug that helps manage blood sugar levels and lowers the risk of cardiovascular problems in some people.
+Ozempic is a solution given as a subcutaneous injection.
+Dosages can vary from person to person.

 Ozempic is approved by the Food and Drug Administration (FDA) to: